 5. Living a Long And Healthy Life: Adulthood And Old Age

 Many Western cultures such as the US have a negative attitude towards aging.
-Physical and cognitive decline seems inevitable, and chronic diseases, frailty and dementia are feared as the final stretch of a long life.
-Youthful appearance is valued which lead to a explosively growing market for anti-aging cosmetics and medical treatment of aging.
+Physical and cognitive decline seems inevitable, while chronic diseases, frailty, and dementia are feared as the final stretch of a long life.
+Youthful appearance is highly valued which has led to an explosively growing market for anti-aging cosmetics and medical treatment of aging.

-The concept of Blue Zones grew out of demographic research puplished in 2004.
-Innitially, scientists identified Sardinia as the region with the highest concentration of male centenarians.
-Research building on these innitial studies identified four more world regions with an exceptional longevity.
-Today, more regions and communities have been identified qualifying as Blue Zones.
+The concept of Blue Zones grew out of demographic research published in 2004, in which Sardinia was identified as the region with the highest concentration of male centenarians.
+Research building on these initial studies identified four more world regions with exceptional longevity.
+Today, further research has led to the identification of even more regions and communities that qualify as Blue Zones.

-Studying blue zones and the lifestyle patterns of the occupants of the Blue Zones can give us a holistic look into what lifestyle factors may increase the likelihood of living a long life with a high quality of life.
+Studying Blue Zones and their occupants can give us a holistic look into the lifestyle factors associated with living a long and high-quality life.

 General Principles of Blue Zones

-The scientists identified nine lifestyle principles Blue Zones have in common:
+The scientists have identified nine lifestyle principles Blue Zones have in common:

 Five Communities Are Identified Blue Zones